realyze/pr-train/README.md

 **Pre-requisite**: Create a `${HOME}/.pr-train` file with a single line which is your GH personal access token (you can create one [here](https://github.com/settings/tokens)).
 The `repo` scope, with ` Full control of private repositories` is needed.

 Run `git pr-train -p --create-prs` to create GitHub PRs with a "content table" section.
-PR titles are taken from the commit message titles of each branch HEAD.
+PR titles and descriptions are taken from `title` and `body` values of branch configs in `.yml` file detailed further down, or from commit message titles and bodies of each branch HEAD.
 You'll be promted before the PRs are created.

 If you run with `--create-prs` again, `pr-train` will only override the Table of Contents in your PR, it will _not_ change the rest of the PR descriptions.